-VPN Access 25 Setup Tool [IPSEC][PEERS][EDIT][Callback] Bintec Access Networks GmbH MyGateway
+VPN Access 25 Setup Tool [IPSEC][PEERS][EDIT][CALLBACK]: IS Bintec Access Networks GmbH DN Callback Peer (NEW) MyGateway

 ISDN Callback: both

 Incoming ISDN Number: Outgoing ISDN Number:

 Transfer own IP Address over ISDN: no

 SAVE CANCEL

 Field Description ISDN Callback Here you select the Callback Mode.
-See table "ISDN Callback," on page 16 for the available options.
+See table "ISDN Callback," on page 17 for the available options.
 Incoming ISDN Number Only for ISDN CALLBACK = passive or both.
 Here you enter the ISDN number from which the remote gateway calls the local gateway (calling party number).
 Outgoing ISDN Number Only for ISDN CALLBACK = active or both.
 Here you enter the ISDN number with which the local gateway calls the remote gateway (calling party number).
 Transfer own IP Address over ISDN Here you can activate the function for transfer- ring the IP address of the local gateway to the remote gateway.
 (Default value is no .)
-See "Transfer of IP Address over ISDN" on page 17 for information about this function.
+See "Transfer of IP Address over ISDN" on page 18 for information about this function.

-Table 3-2: IPSEC → CONFIGURE PEERS → IPSEC CALLBACK
+Table 3-2: IPSEC -> CONFIGURE PEERS -> IPSEC CALLBACK

 Make sure the number of the remote gateway is always entered in the Incoming ISDN Number and Outgoing ISDN Number fields.
 The two numbers are generally identical with the exception of the prefix "0".
-This must not be entered with the number for the IN field.
+In general, this must not be entered with the number for the IN field.